Can We Reach Every Window?

 Can We Reach Every Window?by PPC Pete

-The simple answer to this no we can’t reach every window, but we can reach around 95% of windows.
+The simple answer to this – no we can’t reach every window, but we can reach around 95% of windows.

 When visiting a new client the first thing we need to do is look at the access to the windows to see if they are accessible to not only clean, but clean to our 100% money back standard.
-Access is generally the number reason why a window cannot be reached as it could be too far set back over a conservatory roof to get the correct angle to clean, or an adjacent property is too close to get the angle on the pole to allow us to reach the window.
+Access is generally the number one reason why a window cannot be reached as it could be too far set back over a conservatory roof to get the correct angle to clean, or an adjacent property is too close to get the angle on the pole to allow us to reach the window.

 We quite often find that some properties are built very close together with only a small alleyway between them which is often just enough space to walk down.
-If the property has any windows on the side which can sometimes be a hall or a bathroom then these can be very tricky to get at properly, as the angle to the window is too acute as the operator would be standing directly underneath.
-The same thing applies to a set back window and when the pole has to be fully extended to reach it, if there is something stopping the operator like another building or a road in the way then the window cannot be reached.
+If the property has any windows on the side, which can sometimes be for a hall or a bathroom, then these can be very tricky to get at properly.
+The angle to the window in this case is too acute, as the operator would be standing directly underneath.
+The same thing applies to a set back window and when the pole has to be fully extended to reach it, if there is something stopping the operator such as another building, or a road in the way, then the window cannot be reached.

-Most windows can be reached from the ground but on the rare occasion that the access does not permit the operator to reach the window then a conditional survey can be supplied.
+Most windows can be reached from the ground, but on the rare occasion that the access does not permit the operator to reach the window then a conditional survey can be supplied.
 This survey is free and will highlight any windows that cannot be reached along with an option appraisal to gain access.
-More often than not the cost of reaching the problem windows is not viable as it often involves rope access or high access equipment.
+More often than not the cost of reaching the problem windows is not viable as it often involves rope access or high-access equipment.